benspector-mls/f23-2-3-0-todo-app-example/README.md

 ## <a name='PublishonGithubPages'></a>Publish on Github Pages

+**Objective(s)**: Publish your web app!

-Publishing your application on Github Pages is about as easy as it gets.
+Deploying your application on Github Pages is about as easy as it gets:

 1. Open the repo on Github.com
 2. Go to the <kbd>Settings</kbd> tab